The Cottage at Bromley

 All three versions of Godfrey Samuel’s project provided two front doors.
-Earlier drawings place these side-by-side on the northern facade, as if this were a semi-detached house.
+Earlier drawings place these side-by-side on the northern facade as if this were a semi-detached house.
 These versions have two identical sets of private accommodation laterally disposed in a strip facing the lane that ran along the top of the site, for sleeping, dining and washing, and a common-but-dividable space on the south side, which is always tagged ‘Book Room’ (not library) on the drawings, overlooking what was clearly a potentially beautiful garden with long views of the countryside.
-The section of these schemes is split to take advantage of the southwards facing slope, the first providing a 1.5 storey high living room in a section reminiscent of Wells Coates’ apartments at Queen Anne’s Gate; the second providing access to a large roof terrace from cell-like bedrooms.
+The section of these schemes is split to take advantage of the southwards facing slope, the first providing a 1.5-storey high living room in a section reminiscent of Wells Coates’ apartments at Queen Anne’s Gate; the second providing access to a large roof terrace from cell-like bedrooms.

 The third and final version of the house tips this organisation onto its side and is altogether more subtle.
 Horizontal in emphasis and more clearly inspired by continental models (and much more like Samuel’s later work, particularly his house for Ellis Waterhouse, Overshot Hall), it is two-storied with two separate – and labelled – entrances, one for Saxl and one for Bing.

 Saxl would arrive from the west through a cut-back porch before mounting the stairs into his apartment on the first floor.
-Bing would enter from the east through a single door in an otherwise mute façade to her accommodation on the ground.
+Bing would enter from the east through a single door in an otherwise mute facade to her accommodation on the ground.
 Saxl was a gadgets man, loved cars and a garage is conspicuously placed at the edge of the site to the south, at the bottom of the garden facing Elstree Hill.
 Did they anticipate driving down from work in Westminster each day in a shared Riley, and taking separate paths up through the garden?
 Or was Saxl to drive and Bing take the train?
 No one now can say.
 Whatever: when they reached home, Saxl’s apartment lay over Bing’s, his sun terrace above hers.

 The garden front of the house is largely glazed, open to sun and air.
 Steel columns support the terrace on the first floor.
 The bedrooms on the first floor have direct access to Saxl’s external terrace, a popular arrangement in England during the 1930s, with its vogue for the continental-at-home, for fresh air and sleeping balconies.
-In the elevation, a wall of glass-block, provides privacy.
-Some of the main functions are doubled as if this were two houses: two kitchens, two bathrooms, two dining rooms and two book rooms; some are shared as if it were one: a furnace room (the subject of discussion in the letters and clearly very important) and a basement for storing ‘unwanted furniture’ (NB: Freud could be read both in the original German and in the early English translations by James Strachey and Alix Sargant Florence by 1934).
+In the elevation, a wall of glass-block provides privacy.
+Some of the main functions are doubled as if this were two houses: two kitchens, two bathrooms, two dining rooms, and two book rooms; some are shared as if they were one: a furnace room (the subject of discussion in the letters and clearly very important) and a basement for storing ‘unwanted furniture’ (NB: Freud could be read both in the original German and in the early English translations by James Strachey and Alix Sargant Florence by 1934).
 Bing’s floor has a maid’s room and a guest room.
-Saxl’s has bedrooms for his daughter Hedwig (b.
-1914) and son Peter (b.
-1915; Samuel would later sponsor Peter’s naturalisation as a British citizen in 1939 and probably supported his successful application for a studentship at the Architectural Association).
+Saxl has bedrooms for his daughter Hedwig (born 1914) and son Peter (born 1915; Samuel would later sponsor Peter’s naturalisation as a British citizen in 1939 and probably supported his successful application for a studentship at the Architectural Association).
 The plans make no declaration about the sleeping arrangements of the clients themselves.
 The house is ambiguous about the exact relationship of its occupants.

 A coded system